Factbox: Biden is the last person standing in the 2020 Democratic presidential race

 Tweets about this

-Sten RT @ReutersPolitics: Factbox: Biden is the last person standing in the 2020 Democratic presidential race https://t.co/pE1gylfE7C https://t.… 1 minute ago
+A Fokken Queen! 👑 RT @Reuters: Factbox: Biden is the last person standing in the 2020 Democratic presidential race https://t.co/3ajviELqVQ https://t.co/AXcpI… 2 hours ago